Vitamin A for conception, pregnancy, breastfeeding (and life!)

 - Winter squash

-How much vitamin A do you really need?
+How much vitamin A is the right amount?

 Vitamin A needs vary from person to person based on their genetics, gut health, health conditions, and stage of life.
-For the average person, vitamin A needs can be generalized based on sex, age and stage of life.
-Here we’ll take a look at womens’ needs4:
+For the average person, quantities can be generalized based on sex and age.
+For example, needs for women generally look something like this:

 - Adults (19+ years): 700 μg/day (2,331 IU)